chrisgjh/Access-chatGPT-in-Siri/README.md

 1. "Hey Siri，Siri with chatGPT", will open up the shortcut ('yes' to all permissions prompt)

-2. Just enter your question in the box below 'yes!'
+2. Just enter your question in the box.

 Some phones will encounter text pop-ups.
 Please use Siri to run the shortcut again, and click Allow all the way until an error is reported.
 Turn on SmarT Siri again from Shortcuts to use it normally! ! !